pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

 }
 ```

-In order to be able to perform database migrations as part of the deployment, we will create a `setupDatabase.sh` script inside the `aws-django-voting-app/frontend/mysite` folder.
-As a bonus, the script will create an admin account that we can use to log into our website with.
+To perform database migrations as part of the deployment, we will create a `setupDatabase.sh` script inside the `aws-django-voting-app/frontend/mysite` folder.
+As a bonus, the script will create an admin account that we can use to log into our website.
 Make sure the file has exec permissions.

 ```bash
 #!/bin/bash